 The Harvard Law Record is the oldest law school-affiliated newspaper in the United States.
 An independent and nonpartisan paper, it has been published since 1946, and its contributors have included President Barack Obama, Supreme Court Chief Justice William Rehnquist, presidential candidate Ralph Nader, notable law professors such as Alan Dershowitz and Charles Nesson, and writers who have gone on to win Pulitzer, O. Henry, and PEN Prizes.
 The newspaper has been the recipient of several American Bar Association journalism awards over the last decade.
 Its current editor-in-chief is Michael Shammas ’16, with Lindsay Church ’16 serving as co-editor-in-chief.
+Its deputy editor-in-chief is Jim An ’18, who will be serving as an editor-in-chief with Brianna Rennix ’18 beginning May 9 when the Record transitions its masthead.

 In furtherance of our second role, The Record has a relatively open publishing policy and is committed to publishing a multitude of views.
-If you see an opinion piece you disagree with, we encourage you to submit a response for consideration — if it is well-written and interesting, it will likely be published.
+If you see an opinion piece you disagree with, we encourage you to submit a response for consideration — if it is well-written, respectful, and interesting, it will likely be published.

 All staff, officers, and directors are currently-enrolled students at Harvard Law School and volunteers who do not receive academic credit for their work.
 The Harvard Law Record (ISSN 0017-8101) is a publication of the Harvard Law School Record Corporation, a non-profit, independent, student-owned and run corporation of the Commonwealth of Massachusetts.